chaseplusplus0/Mario-Kart-Bike/README.md

 ### Health Monitoring

 The health system functions according to an MET equation that takes in the user's weight and the length of time activity is being performed.
 The user enters the information and starts a timer via an RPi touchscreen GUI and then stops the clock when the race is finished, after which they can obtain the caloric burn data.

+# Salient Outcomes

+The most important outcomes of the final version of this project include the functional control scheme, the basic resistance system, and the

 # Arduino Files